nolds9/SnipShot/readme.md

 ## CLI Usage
 > **Note**: Requires [PhantomJS](http://phantomjs.org/) to be installed.
-If you're using OSX and have Homebrew installed, this can be done with `$brew install phantomjs`
+If you're using OSX and have Homebrew installed, this can be done with `$ brew install phantomjs`

-To use, run the following scripts from the root directory of any lesson:
+To use, run the following scripts from the root directory of any markdown file to parse:

 First, pass the url to the markdown file you want to crawl..